-/ Other: 10.
-What is your mother's name? / ' //] (Family name) (Name 1) (Name 2) count different spellings or o at listed in the Identity S different orderings of , 3=Not listed on Trackin Section of the Tracking Sheet?
-L the same name as different. ng Sheet) 3= Took baptismal name; 4= T name); 5= Other (specify); 6= me; 2= Took the name Fook a different / additic Dropped Family Name rds?
-List up to 2 responses. ( of another family member (not s onal name (not family or baptism ; 7=Name previously misspelled pouse); al DO NOT ASK THE FOLLOWING QU ESTIONS.
-Simply rec ord your impressions.
-11. Count the number of "2"s in questi Note: These 4 boxes are highlig II If the number listed in question 11 i than 1, reconfirm that you have the greater 12.
+/ Other: .
+10. What is your mother's name? / ' //] (Family name) (Name 1) (Name 2) in question 10 the same as that count different spellings or ( at listed in the Identity S different orderings of , 3=Not listed on Tracki married and took spouse's nar 3= Took baptismal name; 4= T name); 5= Other (specify); 6= me; 2= Took the name Fook a different / additio Dropped Family Name rds?
+List up to 2 responses.
+(1= Go of another family member (not spouse onal name (not family or baptismal e; 7=Name previously misspelled) DO NOT ASK THE FOLLOWING QU ESTIONS.
+Simply rec cord your impressions.
+11. Count the number of "2"s in questi Note: These 4 boxes are highlig If the number listed in question 11 i than 1, reconfirm that you have the ter 12.
 Are you suspicious that this pupil is1 = Not at all suspicious2 = A bit suspicious 3 = Moderately Suspic 12a.
-If 2, 3, or 4 (suspicious) ): Why?
-If VERY SUSPICIOUS, consid der ending interview. vorks as live-in house lace of work and not of the home they work ence (may also be biolo me (not current residence) fool (specify, use E1 co k (specify name of place ice current residence.
-If you are ( in), select appropriate home. ogical or marital home) ce)
+If 2, 3, or 4 (suspicious) ): Why? - If VERY SUSPICIOUS, consid der ending interview. works as live-in house lace of work and not of the home they work ence (may also be biolo me (not current residence) fool (specify, use E1 co k (specify name of place ice current residence.
+If you are k in), select appropriate home. ogical or marital home) nce)